How Council is part of your everyday

 Share your story this Local Government Week

-To celebrate Local Government Week 2025, we’re inviting you to share how a Tweed Shire Council service has made a difference in your life.
+To celebrate Local Government Week 2025, we invited you to share how a Tweed Shire Council service has made a difference in your life.
 It could be a local park where your family gets together, support you received during a flood or storm, help with a local issue, or a favourite event, program or service.
 Maybe it’s your child’s swimming lesson, a ride along the Tweed section of the Northern Rivers Rail Trail, the famous waterslide at Murwillumbah Pool, a visit to the Tweed Regional Museum or Gallery, or a peaceful afternoon walk along your favourite footpath.
 Big or small - we’d love to hear your story.

 Tell us your story: